Ralph Waite: Career

-His film work included roles in Cool Hand Luke, Five Easy Pieces, Lawman, Kid Blue, The Grissom Gang, Chato's Land, and The Stone Killer.
+Beginning in 1972, Waite appeared in The Waltons for nine seasons and was nominated for an Emmy Award for his portrayal of John Walton Sr., the father of seven children, in the series that followed a Virginia family during the Great Depression.
+Waite was also the director for 16 episodes of the series.

+Waite founded the experimental Los Angeles Actor's theatre in 1975 and served as its artistic director.

+In 1977, he appeared in the mini-series Roots and was nominated for an Emmy Award.
+Other television roles included The Mississippi (1982-1984), Murder One (1996), Carnivàle (2003-2005), and Days of Our Lives (2009-2013).

+Waite originated the role of Will Kidder in the Pulitzer Prize-winning The Young Man from Atlanta by playwright Horton Foote, in 1995.

 His later films included The Bodyguard, the part of Frank the helicopter pilot in the 1993 film Cliffhanger, and as the mysterious time traveler in Timequest (2002).
 He also voiced Shadow in Homeward Bound II.

-Later stage work

-Waite scored a personal triumph when he created the role of Will Kidder in the Pulitzer Prize-winning The Young Man from Atlanta, by playwright Horton Foote, in 1995.
+In the 2000s, Waite had recurring roles in NCIS as Jackson Gibbs, the father of Leroy Jethro Gibbs, and in Bones as Seeley Booth's grandfather.

 Personal life

 Waite was married three times, two marriages ending in divorce.
 He had three daughters from his first marriage.
 His eldest daughter, Sharon Waite, died of leukemia when she was 9 years old in 1964.
 Liam Waite, one of Waite's stepsons, is also an actor.
 After 50 years away from organized religion, Waite returned in 2010 and became an active member of Spirit of the Desert Presbyterian Fellowship in Palm Desert, California.